Research involving human participants policy

 The rights, safety and standards for research design and conduct are governed by the:

-Researchers must follow these guidelines.
+Researchers and their host organisations must follow these guidelines.

 Researchers and organisations must ensure they take all reasonable means to prevent harm, exploitation, abuse and harassment occurring because of their work.